LanderMalta/maxipago-gateway-sdk/README.md

     <summary>Add Card</summary>
     <p>

-  This method add an card for previously added customer on MaxiPago platform.
+  This method add an card for previously added customer on MaxiPago API.

   ###### Method:
   * **.addCard(*addCardJSON*);**